 MCARI index is especially useful whenever there are high levels of background reflectance from soil and other objects in the satellite imagery.
 To achieve the highest accuracy of remote analysis of plant health, MCARI should be used together with NDVI or LAI.

-Chlorophyll Index On EOS Crop Monitoring
+Chlorophyll Index On EOSDA Crop Monitoring

 A great accuracy in crop health monitoring has made the chlorophyll index a common remote sensing tool.
 Its use in precision agriculture is highly beneficial for growers.